bbsan2k/RaspberryCar/README.md

 Hardware
 ----------
 I used a supported Wifi Dongle and a Logitech C170 Webcam, but this should work with every libv4l supported Webcam.

+I also used an Arduino Uno equipped with a ladyada Motorshield.
+The Motors are from a cheap ebay Robot Platform and are not very strong (I think 9V DC Motors).

+To convert the Voltages I used a CD4050 BC Chip.